Jorgen-Jr/nTextifyBot/README.md

 ### Usage

-Start typing `@ntextfiboy` in any chat and it will show what options you have for the desired text.
+Start typing `@ntextfibot` in any chat and it will show what options you have for the desired text.
 It's a fair simple bot.